Elaeocarpus reticulatus: Distribution and habitat

 Blueberry ash often grows in tall eucalypt forest, in or near rainforest, often in moist gullies, but also found on stony ridges.
 It occurs along the east coast of Australia from Fraser Island in Queensland to Flinders Island in Tasmania.
 In New South Wales it is found from sea level to the ranges and in Victoria to the east of Wilsons Promontory where it is often locally common.

 Ecology

 The fruits of E. reticulatus are eaten by birds, including wonga pigeons, crimson rosellas, figbirds, white-headed pigeons and olive-backed orioles and the regent bowerbird collects them to decorate its bower.

 Use in horticulture

-Blue berry ash is described as "an outstanding specimen tree for coastal gardens".
+Blueberry ash is described as "an outstanding specimen tree for coastal gardens".
 Propagation of the plant can be achieved from semi-hardwood cuttings taken in warmer weather, but germination from seed can take several years.
 The shrub is hardy in most situations and can be grown in shade to full sun.